jhagenauer/spawnn/README.md

 * Hagenauer, J., & Helbich, M. (2013).
 Contextual neural gas for spatial clustering and analysis.
 International Journal of Geographical Information Science, 27(2), 251-266.

 #### License
-This project is licensed under the GNU GPL v3.0 License.
+This project is licensed under the GNU GPL v3.0 license.